-The VixSkin Johnny is available in three flesh tones, or check out all the VixSkin options.
+The VixSkin Johnny is available in three flesh tones, or check out all the VixSkin options here.
 If you’d like more firmness, Johnny comes in purple and black single-density silicone too.

-I’d like to thank Vixen Creations for sending me this dildo (and for their great customer service) in exchange for my honest review!
+I’d like to thank Vixen Creations for their great customer service, and for sending me this dildo in exchange for my honest review!

 - I like the foreskin-esque ridges on these toys and all, they’re just not realistic realistic—they’re stylized realism.

 - I say “in theory” because some dual-density dildos feel a lot more realistic than others.
 Plus, dual-density dildos don’t have to look realistic.
 For people who don’t want a toy that looks like a disembodied cock, I’d suggest the Tantus Flurry and Cush, the VixSkin Raquel, and Blush’s Real Nude line.
 Or, Doc Johnson’s TruSkyn series includes the Tru Touch and the Tru Curve.
 See the Dual-Density section of my firmness guide for a complete listing of dual-density silicone options.